Benefit to be held for family of fallen DPS trooper

 A way to support the fallen trooper's family but also to celebrate his life.

-The benefit will be held this Sunday at Brewster Street Ice House.
+The benefit will be held this Sunday, June 17, at Brewster Street Ice House from 3 p.m. to 9 p.m.

 Tickets will be available online or at the door and range from $25 dollars to $40.